 - Dehydrated Goat Milk - Humectant

-We've designed this formula to contain a combination of these three moisturizing actions so that it creates an ideal moisturizer.
+The Solid Goat Milk Lotions contain emollients, occlusives, and a humectant.
+We designed the formula to include a combination of all three moisturizing actions.
+This creates an ideal moisturizer.
 You can trust your skin to the goodness of goat milk if you want healthy skin that is softer and smoother.